ct-js/docs.ctjs.rocks/docs/tut-making-shooter.md

 this.move();
 ```

+Here we are using the created actions.
+First, we try to move the ship horisontally (by `x`, line 6). `ct.actions.MoveX` will return `1` if we pressed the right keyboard arrow or the "D" key, and will return `-1` if a player presses the left arrow or the "A" key.
+If nothing is pressed, it will return `0`, disabling the horisontal movement.

+`ct.delta` is needed to compensate possible lags and FPS drops.
+It is usually equal to `1` and doesn't add much, but will speed up the movement if some frames were dropped.

+Lastly, we multiply our intermediate speed value with the desired velocity, `8`, and do it all the same way for the `y` axis.

-First, we move the ship if arrow keys were pressed, then we check whether its X coordinate fell off the viewport.
+We later check whether its X coordinate fell off the viewport.
 Here `0` means the left side of the room and `ct.viewWidth` means the horizontal size of the viewport, which forms the right side.

 All the methods starting with `ct.keyboard` come from the enabled module.
 You can read its documentation on the "Catmods" tab, "Reference" section.